thie7042/Scaling-Hypernetworks/README.md

 As supplementary material for the paper "Transformer Hypernetworks for Complex Structural Representation", this documentation provides further insight into the  mesh geometries used to train the proposed hypernetworks and the vectors used to train encoder models.
 To view the target output designs that are constructed from this ground-truth dataset, run visualise_database.py within the example folder.

-**Example Base Geometries**: The fundamental building block elements that structural designs can be broken down into.
+**Example Base Geometries**: The fundamental building block elements that the papers structural designs can be broken down into.
 ![image](https://github.com/user-attachments/assets/70cfaf3a-84c1-41cb-b647-cc397c7c5566)

 **Base Geometry manipulation**: Translating structural elements within the design space using vector transformations.